Old Fashioned Peach Cobbler

 • If crust doesn't brown after 60 minutes, brush with butter and cook under broiler until desired shade.

 • Use fresh peaches for best results.
-You can substitute frozen peaches, but canned peaches don't work well in this recipe.
+You can substitute frozen peaches or canned peaches in a pinch.

 Nutrition